1.What is ADO.NET?

 The

-statement should be positioned first in your code.
+using statement should be positioned first in your code.

 Now, we have to declare a connection string pointing to a MS Access database "